cmosgh/pdfthumb.com/README.md

-# PDF Thumbnail API
+# PDFThumb.io - PDF Thumbnail API

-This is a web application for a PDF Thumbnail API service.
+This repository contains the source code for PDFThumb.io, a web application for a PDF Thumbnail API service.
 It provides a simple and efficient way to generate thumbnails from your PDF documents.

 ## Features

-*   **Easy to use:** Simply upload your PDF and get a thumbnail in seconds.
-*   **Customizable:** Choose the size and format of your thumbnail.
-*   **Secure:** Your files are protected and deleted after 24 hours.
+*   **Lightning Fast Generation:** Our API processes PDFs and returns thumbnails in milliseconds.
-*   **Scalable:** Built to handle a high volume of requests.
+*   **Scalable Infrastructure:** Built to handle millions of requests, our infrastructure scales with your needs.
+*   **Easy Integration:** Simple REST API with clear documentation and client libraries for popular languages.
+*   **Privacy First:** Your PDF files are processed in memory and never stored on our servers.
+*   **AI-Powered Integration (Coming Soon):** We're enabling AI agents to intelligently interact with our API.
+*   **Reliable Platform:** We ensure high uptime and secure processing.
+*   **Developer Friendly:** Clear documentation, fair pricing, and responsive support.
+*   **High Quality Thumbnails:** Generate crisp, clear thumbnails perfect for previews, galleries, and document management systems.

 ## Technology Stack

 *   **Frontend:** React, TypeScript, Tailwind CSS
 *   **Build Tool:** Vite
+*   **Routing:** TanStack Router
+*   **Testing:** Playwright
+*   **CI/CD:** GitHub Actions

 ## Getting Started

 ### Prerequisites

-*   Node.js (v18 or higher)
+*   Node.js (v22 or higher)
 *   npm

 ### Installation